 When applying for a nonimmigrant (temporary) visa to the U.S., such as a visitor visa, you will need to complete State Department Form DS-160 online.
 Then you will print it out.
 But what if you're looking at the printout, and you see that you have made a mistake; perhaps spelling your own name wrong or reversing the numbers on your birthday?
 There's no obvious way to go back and redo the form.

-Don't panic.
-You are not the first person to have faced a similar problem!
-Although it's true that the State Department has not provided a way to go back and change an already-submitted DS-160, you can go back online to submit a new, corrected DS-160, print the new confirmation page, and bring that to your interview at the consulate or embassy.
+However, there's no need to panic, either.
+Although it's true that the State Department does not provide a way to go back and change an already submitted DS-160, you can go online to submit a new, corrected DS-160, print the new confirmation page, and bring that to your interview at the consulate or embassy.

-If you never saved your original application, and it’s been more than 30 days since you submitted it, you'll need to start over again.
+If you never saved your original application, and it has been more than 30 days since you submitted it, you'll need to start over.
 Go back on the CEAC website and fill in a new DS-160.
 Print the confirmation page for this new application.

 If you used the first (incorrect) DS-160 submission to schedule your visa appointment or pay the visa application fee already, you will need to bring the confirmation pages from both the new (corrected) and the original (incorrect) DS-160 to your interview.